 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-To simplify the insurance-shopping process, we've gathered average insurance rates from MetLife and Progressive.
-These take into account a variety of rating factors, including credit history, driving history, and age.
-Examine these figures and find your next car insurance policy today.
+To simplify the insurance-shopping process, we pulled average costs from MetLife and Progressive.
+These cover myriad rating factors, including credit rating, driving history, and demographics.
+Compare rates and find the right policy for you.

-If you have very poor credit, MetLife could be preferable to Progressive.
+If you have extremely bad credit, MetLife could be preferable to Progressive.
 On average, MetLife offers more affordable rates than Progressive for drivers with credit scores of less than 580.
-Insurance shoppers with exceptional credit — a score of 800 or higher — should lean toward Check out typical insurance rates by credit tier for MetLife and Progressive below.
+Drivers with extraordinary credit — a score of 800 or better — should favor Check out average insurance rates by credit tier for MetLife and Progressive below.

 |Very Poor (300-579)||$3,602||$3,495|